ElectroVerse8/4_Btn_Qst/README.md

 ## Behaviour

-1. On start-up the main controller enables all remote buttons.
+1. On start-up the main controller checks each remote in turn.
+It waits for a button press from the current remote before moving on to the next.
+2. After all remotes have confirmed, the controller enables all remote buttons.
-2. The first remote button pressed causes the corresponding LED on the main controller to light.
+3. The first remote button pressed causes the corresponding LED on the main controller to light.
 All other remotes are disabled.
-3. Pressing the reset button on the main controller turns off all LEDs and re-enables all remotes.
+4. Pressing the reset button on the main controller turns off all LEDs and re-enables all remotes.

 Remote sketches ignore button presses until an enable command is received from